 Before starting:

-- Find a Comfortable Spot: Lie on a yoga mat or soft carpet with arm space.
+- Find a comfortable spot: Lie on a yoga mat or soft carpet with arm space.

-- Lie Flat: Extend legs, arms by sides, palms up.
+- Lie flat: Extend legs, arms by sides, palms up.
 Breathe deeply to relax.

-- Bring Knees to Chest: Hug knees toward chest to release initial tension.
+- Bring knees to chest: Hug knees toward chest to release initial tension.

-Entering the Twist
+Entering the Pose

 Move into the pose:

-- Extend Arms: Open arms into a “T” shape, palms up.
+- Extend arms: Open arms into a “T” shape, palms up.

-- Shift Hips: Lift hips slightly, shift an inch right for alignment.
+- Shift hips: Lift hips slightly, shift an inch right for alignment.

-- Drop Knees: Lower knees to the left, keeping them together.
+- Drop knees: Lower knees to the left, keeping them together.
 Keep right shoulder grounded if possible.

-- Look Opposite: Turn head to look over right shoulder if comfortable.
+- Look opposite: Turn head to look over right shoulder if comfortable.

 Holding the Pose